 My wife loves to use our American Express card and its reward points to give gifts throughout the year.
 Using your reward points to buy Valentines Day gifts is a great way to save money on Valentines Day.

 We use our American Express card throughout the year for ordinary purchases and pay off the balance every month.
 Our points continue to climb, and we cash them in for gift cards usually that our friends and family would love to receive as gifts.
+You can also use cash back rewards cards too for help buying your Valentine’s Day gifts.

 You do not have to get fancy to have a good gift for your loved one this Valentine’s Day.
-The best Valentines Day gifts when you are trying to save money on Valentine’s Day come from the heart, are typically handmade, and are thoughtful.
+The best Valentines Day gifts when you are trying to save money on Valentine’s Day come from the heart, are typically handmade and are thoughtful.
 They can be simple and still get your meaning across.

 How are you finding ways to save money on Valentines Day gifts this year?
 Lets me know in the comment section below.